astrofrog/numtraits/README.md

 >>> s.radius = 4. * u.cm
 >>> s.radius = 4. * u.s
 ...
-ValueError: radius should be in units convertible to m
+TraitError: radius should be in units convertible to m
 ```

 ### pint Quantity example